 Valencia 2014 - The City of Arts and Sciences Part II

-One of the major component of the City is the Reina Sofia Palace of the Arts.
-It is an enormous building which looks from some angles like Orca the killer whale.
-The shape and form has been deliberately designed to remind the viewer of a gigantic sea creature - and set in its own reflection pond it is quite a sight to behold.
+One of the major components of the City is the Reina Sofia Palace of the Arts.
+It is an enormous building that looks from some angles like Orca the killer whale.
+The shape and form have been deliberately designed to remind the viewer of a gigantic sea creature - and set in its own reflection pond it is quite a sight to behold.

 Another building with is part of the Sciences complex is L'Hemisfèric - an Imax theatre and planetarium.
 The shape of the building was designed to resemble an eye, with the round hemisphere of the Imax representing the eyeball.